adamsorbie/unix_course-2020-02-14/README.md

 You will then be prompted to restart your computer.
 After booting up again, open the Microsoft store app and search for your preferred linux distribution.
 We will be using Ubuntu for this course, so I would suggest using that but if you want to use another one that's also ok.

 Once installed, open the terminal and provide a username and password.
-To download the contents of this course type or copy paste the following into your terminal:
+To download the contents of this course type or copy paste the following into your terminal (recommended that you do this on the day/night before as it is liable to change):

 ```
 git clone https://github.com/adamsorbie/unix_shell_course-2020-02-14.git